Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 332 trips per day across all routes, equating to approximately 17 weekly trips per individual stop.
+On average, there are 332 trips per day across all routes, which equates to about 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport